berkes/berkes.github.com/src/_posts/2022-11-08-fediverse-inefficiencies.markdown

 Let's address the mammoth in the room: the [fediverse](https://fediverse.party/en/fediverse/), the network of [mastodon](https://joinmastodon.org/) servers, is very inefficient.

-In this post I'll show:

-* Why it is Inefficient.
-* Why that isn't a problem.
+In this post I'll show why it is inefficient and why that isn't a problem.
-* And what we might do about it, when it becomes a problem.

 A great analogy to explain this with is growing food.